estebanmunchjones2019/academind-next.js-article/Next article.md

 Pro tip: use this tool to check if changes in the DNS records have been propagated: https://www.digwebinterface.com/

-After some time, you should be able to enter your domain name on the browser and finally see your Next.js deployed there.
+After some time, you should be able to enter your domain name on the browser and finally see your Next.js app deployed there.
 The Vercel dashboard in  `settings/domains ` should look like this:

 ![](images/vercel-10.png)

-Well done!!
-It's being a long journey to setup WordPress, build the Next.js app, deploy it and connect it to a custom domain.
-Good effort!
+Well done!! 👏.
+It's being a long journey to set up WordPress, build the Next.js app, deploy it and connect it to a custom domain.
+Good effort! 💪

 ## Testing SSG and ISR

-The easiest way to test that you're making use if SSG and IRS is to look at the build log:
+The easiest way to test that you're making use if SSG and ISR is to look at the `build log`:

 ![](images/vercel-11.png)